TTNRT/docswebsite/src/content/docs/ttpages/setting-it-up.md

 Create your repo, but with a name like this. `<owner>.ttnrtsite.io`.
 The repo should also have a `pages` branch, along with the `pages` topic.
 Once you created the repo, you may upload your static data to it.
 Once done, go to this URL in this form. `https://<owner>.ttnrtsite.io/`

 - `<owner>` is your username

-## FAQ
-> Q: What is it about?
->
-> A: It's all about hosting static sites using TTGit's API and backend.

-> Q: How does it work?
->
-> A: The system works as a normal web serve would, expect it gathers data from TTGit to serve data from the repo you are requesting.
-The program is written in golang and is proxyed through nginx

-> Q: Is there support for custom domains?
->
-> A: No. The code that is used for the software has no support for it.

-> Q: Can I use static site generators with it?
->
-> A: Right now, testing for that is not ready at this time.
-However, such deployment would use docker based CI interfaces.